haeussma/masterthesis/book/discussion.md

 - initial rates vs progress-curve analysis

-## What makes this workflow experimental data for enzyme kinetics
+## What makes the workflow repeatable, reproducible, and FAIR?

 Availability of raw data is the prerequisite to reproduce the results of an data analysis process.